chipsalliance/firrtl-spec/spec.md

 # Revision History

 - 1.0.0 Clarify the versioning scheme of this specification.
+- 0.4.0
+  - Add documentation for undocumented features of the Scala-based FIRRTL Compiler (SFC) that are de facto a part of the FIRRTL specification due to their widespread use in Chisel and the SFC:  Annotations, Targets, Asynchronous Reset,  Abstract Reset
+  - There are also minor typo corrections and prose clarifications.
-- 0.4.0 Doc moved to Markdown
+- 0.3.0 Doc moved to Markdown

 # Introduction